The Manchurian Candidate: Plot summary

-The distraught Raymond calls Ben Marco, who meets him in the Central Park with his force pack consisting only of queens of diamonds.
-With a full layout of queens on the table, Marco is able to penetrate to the depth of Raymond's conditioning and learns all of the details of the plot.
-Raymond's mother will arrange for Johnny Iselin to be named the vice-presidential nominee.
-On the night of the acceptance speeches, Raymond must shoot the presidential nominee dead and also shoot Iselin only to wound him.
+The distraught Shaw calls Marco, who meets him in the Central Park with his force pack consisting only of queens of diamonds.
+With a full layout of queens on the table, Marco is able to penetrate to the depth of Shaw's conditioning and learns all of the details of the plot.
+Shaw's mother will arrange for Johnny Iselin to be named the vice-presidential nominee.
+On the night of the acceptance speeches, Shaw must shoot the presidential nominee dead and also shoot Iselin, though only to wound him.
 Iselin will then rise to the podium with a rousing speech that will sweep him into the White House with dictatorial powers.
-Eleanor has also revealed to Raymond that, after she achieves power, she plans to take revenge on the Communists for double-crossing her by sending her own son as the assassin.
-Marco gives Raymond new instructions, which he does not reveal to the other members of the task force.
+Shaw's mother has also revealed to him that, after she achieves power, she plans to take revenge on the Communists for double-crossing her by sending her own son as the assassin.
+Marco gives Shaw new instructions, which he does not reveal to the other members of the task force.

-One of the conspirators manages to separate Raymond from Marco and brings him to the convention hall where, dressed as a priest, Raymond ascends to a spotlight booth with a Soviet-made rifle.
-Marco's group is staking out the convention, but Marco delays pursuing Raymond until the crucial moment of the acceptance speech arrives.
-Instead of shooting the nominee, Raymond kills his mother and Johnny Iselin.
+One of the conspirators manages to separate Shaw from Marco and brings him to the convention hall where, dressed as a priest, Shaw ascends to a spotlight booth with a Soviet-made rifle.
+Marco's group is staking out the convention, but Marco delays pursuing Shaw until the crucial moment of the acceptance speech arrives.
+Instead of shooting the nominee, Shaw kills his mother and Iselin.
 Marco then enters the booth with a pack of cards, and a few moments later a third gunshot is heard.
 Raymond Shaw's unhappy life is over.

 The book's title refers not to the brainwashed assassin Raymond Shaw, but to Senator Johnny Iselin, who is clearly a caricature of the anti-Communist demagogue of the early 1950s, Senator Joseph R. McCarthy.
 The basic premise of the story is that Iselin's achievement of nomination to national office was the direct result of a Communist plot hatched in Manchuria, and Iselin is thus the "Manchurian Candidate."